dergigi/dergigi.github.io/slides/2022-riga/images/index.md

 ---
 layout: page
 title: "Cryptography is Not Enough"
-subtitle: "Act 3 background images (generated with Midjourney)"
+subtitle: "Background Images"
+image: /assets/images/brain.jpg
 ---

 Images used in ACT 3 of [Cryptography is Not Enough][cryptography].
+Generated with [Midjourney](https://www.midjourney.com).

 {% for image in site.static_files %}
 {% if image.path contains '2022-riga/images/used' and image.path contains '.webp' %}